aarons-talks/2019-06-18-JFrog-SwampUP/README.md

 $ sudo rm -rf $(go env GOPATH)/pkg/mod
 ```

-Now, you're rerady to start up the server again!
+Now, you're ready to start up the server again!
 Don't forget to shut down the old one (with ctrl+C) and then run:

 ```console
 $ go run .